-interfered in the domestic affairs of its neighbours like Nepal, Bhutan and Sikkim.
-This aspect of India's foreign policy has been forcefully explained by an Indian Scholar J.W.Burton, "International Relations, a General Theory" who wrote that "we find that in dealing with these territories, India simply looks up the mantle of the old British diplomacy of direct or indirect control over these territories, if only for the security of India.
-Indian policy in Hyderabad, Kashmir and Jungagadh comes under this category.
+Another misconception about non-alignment which needs to be dispelled is the view that it means non-interference or non-intervention in the affairs of others, which one may add, formed parts of the Panch Sheel.35 In practice the non-aligned states interfere, and have interfered in the internal affairs of neighbouring states as the other big powers often do or have done.
+India had continuously interfered in the domestic affairs of its neighbours like Nepal, Bhutan and Sikkim.
+This aspect of India's foreign policy has been forcefully explained by an Indian Scholar J.W.
+Burton, ' International Relations, a General Theory ' who wrote that " we find that in dealing with these territories, India simply looks up the mantle of the old British diplomacy of direct or indirect control over these territories, if only for the security of India.
+Indian policy in Hyderabad, Kashmir and Junagadh comes under this category.
 The aggreements with Sikkim and Bhutan place them as vassal states of India.
 Though, Nepal is still regarded as a Soverign State, interference by India in her domestic affairs is now too well known and is resented among the vocal sections of the Nepalese population.
-As in other territories, the question of Indias security must have been the predominant thought behind this interference "36".
+As in other territories, the question of Indias security must have been the predominant thought behind this interference."36